 In his introduction to the book Baum specifies that he wanted to write a 'modern' fairy tale.
 He planned to eliminate the 'stereotyped genie, dwarf and fairy' from 'historical' fairy tales and to come up with new and exciting characters.
 His talking scarecrow and band of munchkins are definitely a break from the traditional fare.
 What's more, this new brand of fairy tale leaves behind the castles and forest of Old Europe.
 From the dusty grey prairies of Kansas to the the powerful cyclone that whips Dorothy's house up into the air, Oz is a wholly American fairy tale.

 A primary concern for Baum was to remove the moral message from the tales and to focus on entertainment instead.
 He disliked 'all the horrible and blood-curdling incidents devised by their authors to point a fearsome moral'.
-Instead of scaring children into obedience, his book aimed to fill their mind with wonder.
+Instead of scaring children into obedience, his book aimed to fill their minds with wonder.

 2. The Wicked Witch of the West